heyoeyo/muggled_sam/README.md

 pip install git+https://github.com/heyoeyo/muggled_sam
 ```
 This will make the repo available as a library (e.g. to use models in another project), though the demo scripts will not be available through this installation method.

+#### Alternative methods

+Using an alternative package manager like [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) or [uv](https://docs.astral.sh/uv/) can also work but may require slightly different installation commands.
+If you have an existing python environment set up for another pytorch image model, it can probably be reused with this repo.

 ### Model Weights